-It has been generally believed that methods based on Equation (2), including SBC, are never sensitive to some classes of mismatches between the generator and the probabilistic program-most notably that it is impossible to detect if the probabilistic program samples from the prior distribution and ignores the information in the data (e.g., Equation (1.3) of Lee, Nicholls, and Ryder 2019, although with incorrect reasoning; Appendix M.2 of Lueckmann et al. 2021; Schad et al. 2022; Zhao et al. 2021; Ramesh et al. 2022; Cockayne et al. 2020).
+It has been generally believed that methods based on Equation (2), including SBC, are never sensitive to some classes of mismatches between the generator and the probabilistic program-most notably that it is impossible to detect if the probabilistic program samples from the prior distribution and ignores the information in the data (e.g., Equation (1.3) of Lee et al. 2019; Appendix M.2 of Lueckmann et al. 2021; Schad et al., 2022; Zhao et al., 2021; Ramesh et al., 2022; Cockayne et al., 2022).

 In this paper we show that the choice of test quantities greatly influences the usefulness and sensitivity of SBC.
 We show that using test quantities that depend on data makes it possible to detect any conceivable mismatch between the generator and the probabilistic program.
 Thus, we demonstrate that the belief in inherent limitations of SBC has relied on overly restrictive and sometimes plainly incorrect assumptions.
 We discuss useful classes of test quantities that have not been used so far and provide characterization of possible remaining undetected failures.
 We provide simulation studies as well as theoretical analysis of SBC to support our findings.
 We hope that our theoretical framework can serve as a basis for a better understanding of the properties of SBC and related methods.
-All of the techniques discussed are implemented in the SBC R package (Kim et al. 2022).
+All of the techniques discussed are implemented in the SBC R package (Kim et al., 2022).

-The rest of the paper is structured as follows: Section 2 discusses related work, Section 3 summarizes the theoretical results we derived, Section 4 shows results of simulation case studies and Section 5 discusses the results and our recommendations for practical use of SBC.
+The rest of the paper is structured as follows: Section 2 discusses related work, Section 3 summarizes the theoretical results we derived, Sections 4 and 5 show results of simulation and real-world case studies, and Section 6 discusses the results and our recommendations for practical use of SBC.